Eamonbaloun/PC-Beginners-Guide/README.md

 ### Recommended Software

-Here are some useful programs for your PC—most are free, but a few are paid:
+Here are some useful programs for your PCmost are free, but a few are paid:

 - [Free Programs that EVERY PC Should Have!](https://youtu.be/xyPY9_h4vZs)
 - [The Free Software I Install on Every Gaming PC](https://youtu.be/XCIJWLCFRb4)